operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 For a better understanding it might be worth to study a [sample implementation](https://github.com/java-operator-sdk/java-operator-sdk/blob/f5ffcfb6f546d79b4bab04ea503c8bad9d6acce6/operator-framework/src/test/java/io/javaoperatorsdk/operator/sample/externalstate/ExternalStateReconciler.java) without dependent resources.

+See also [docs for managing](/docs/patterns-best-practices#managing-state) state in general.

 ## Combining Bulk and Explicit State Dependent Resources

 The bulk and the and explicit state dependent resource features can be combined.
 In that case for each external resource